plone/documentation/working-with-content/adding-content/setting-basic-properties.rst

 Exposing Metadata Properties as meta tags in the HTML source
 ------------------------------------------------------------

-From Plone 4 on, in *Site Setup â†’ Site*, there is a check box that will expose the Dublin Core metadata properties.
-Checking this box will expose the title, description, etc. metadata as meta tags within the HTML ``<head>``.
+From Plone 4 on, in *Site Setup*, there is a check box that will expose the :term:`Dublin Core` metadata properties.
+Checking this box will expose the title, description, etc. metadata as meta tags within the
+HTML ``<head>``.
 For example: